 Sublime weather, easy access to the CBD, and a range of low-cost accommodation make Brisbane a home away from home for backpackers.
 Brisbane can be experienced in fine style on a budget, with a vast array of places to stay.
 Find out more about backpacking in Brisbane here.

 Brisbane Greeters is a free local ambassador service that welcomes and connects visitors and new residents to Brisbane.
 Greeters’ volunteers conduct short walking orientation experiences based on special interests and places around the city.

-Currency is the Australian dollar (A$), which divides into 100 cents.
+Currency is the Australian dollar (AUD$), which divides into 100 cents.
 Banks are generally open between 9am and 4.30pm, Monday to Friday.
 All major credit cards are accepted and automatic teller machines and EFTPOS facilities are freely available.
 Shopping hours vary but are generally between 8.30am and 6pm.
 There is extended shopping until 9pm in the suburbs on Thursdays and in the CBD on Fridays.

 240/250 volts AC 50Hz.
 Universal outlets for 110 volts (shavers only) are standard in hotels, apartments and motels.

 The Triple Zero (000) service is the quickest way to get the right emergency service to help you.
-It should be used to contact Police, Fire or Ambulance services in life threatening or emergency
+It should be used to contact Police, Fire or Ambulance services in life threatening or emergency situation only.

 Brisbane has plenty of sunshine.
 If you will be out for extended periods, wear protective clothing and sunglasses, rub on SPF30+ sunscreen and slap on a broad-brimmed hat.
 Also drink lots of water, especially in summer – dehydration and sunstroke are a good way to ruin a holiday.
 Limit your exposure to the sun between 10am and 2pm.